mhdalmajid/node-postgres-API/README.md

-# Awesome Project Build with TypeORM
+## Awesome Project API Built with

+-TypeORM
+-Typescript
+-expressjs
+-postgresql

+---

+### ref

+---

 400 Bad Request Error:
 Used when user fails to include a field (like no credit card information in a payment form)